unprofession-al/bpmon/docs/_source/content/docs/2_mainconfiguration.md

 ## Generate the Main Configuration

-BPMON provides a couple of subcommands that allow you to manage your main configuration file.
+BPMON provides a couple of sub commands that allow you to manage your main configuration file.
 When starting a new setup from scratch `bpmon config init` comes handy.
 This will print an annotated configuration file prefilled with defaults to the standard output: